AIRCentre/julia-web-app-example/README.md

 - **LICENSE** - The software license under which the project is distributed.

 - **Project.toml** - Julia's package manager configuration file that specifies project dependencies.
+Julia creates this file automatically when adding dependencies to the project.

-- **README.md** - An overview of the project, including descriptions, setup instructions, usage examples, and other essential information for users or contributors.
+- **README.md** - This file usually serves as an overview of the project, including descriptions, setup instructions, usage examples, and other essential information for users or contributors.
+In this example, the readme file is this tutorial.

-- **test/runtests.jl** - Orchestrates the execution of the project's automated tests.
+- **test/runtests.jl** - Orchestrates the execution of the project's tests.

 - **test/test_example.jl** - Contains a dummy test to exemplify how tests are declared.

+> **Important!**<br>
+> We don't need to create all the files right away!
+We will create them one by one as we progress through the tutorial.

-### 3.3.
-The Julia application
+### 3. The Julia application

 We will start by adding the Julia application to our project, installing its dependencies and running it to see if everything works.